 Once the registration is received by the Clinical Audit Team, this will be reviewed to ensure that the audit is appropriate, that the standards are set, that the sample size is realistic and the audit is viable.
-Proposed audit projects not conforming to minimum criteria of best practice will be declined and referred back to the audit proposer with advice on how best to proceed.
+The audit officer will then request that the audit is reviewed and approved by the specialty audit lead.
+Proposed audit projects not conforming to minimum criteria of best practice will be declined and referred to the audit proposer with advice on how best to proceed.